StockRake.com is sale at @SideProjectors

 How to Use It:

-- Enter early when momentum shifts direction.
+• Enter when momentum starts changing direction.

 6. Consolidation and Breakouts